Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 $$w^Tx + b = (\sum\limits_{i=1}^m \alpha_i y^{(i)} x^{(i)})^Tx + b = \sum\limits_{i=1}^m \alpha_i y^{(i)} <x^{(i)},x> + b$$

-If it is bigger than zero, we predict one.
+If it is bigger than zero, we predict one.If it is less than zero, we predict negative one.
 We also know that $\alpha$ will be all zeros except for the support vectors.
 That means **we only cares about the inner product between x and support vector**.
 This makes the prediction faster and brings the **Kernel funciton** into the sight.
 Keep in mind that so far everything is low dimensional.
 How about high dimensions and infinite dimension space?

 # 6 Kernels

 In the example of living area of house, we can use the feature $x.x^2,x^3$ to get cubic function.
 X is called **input attribute** and $x.x^2,x^3$ is called **features**.
-We dentoe $\phi (x)$ the feature mapping from attribute to features.
+We dentoe a feature mapping function $\phi (x)$ that maps from attribute to features.

-Thus, we might want to learn inthe new feature space $\phi (x)$.
+Thus, we might want to learn in the new feature space $\phi (x)$.
 In last section,we only need to calculate inner product $<x,z>$ and now we can replace it with $<\phi(x),\phi(z)>$.

 Formally, given a mapping, we denote **Kernel** to be:

 $$K(x,z) = \phi(x)^T\phi(z)$$

-We can use Kernel for the replacement instead of mapping itself.
+We can use Kernel instead of mapping itself.
 The reason is that Kernel is less expensive computationally.
 So we can learn in high dimensuional space without calculating mapping $\phi$.

 An example of how effective it is can be shown in the notes.
 It should be noted that calculating mapping is exponential time complexity whereas Kernel is linear time.